-Figuring out how to most effectively spend your time and money to create a successful home improvement marketing strategy can be overwhelming for a local business owner.
+Figuring out how to most effectively spend your time and money to create a successful digital marketing strategy can be overwhelming for a local business owner.

 If this is an unfamiliar term for you, not to worry, it’s pretty simple.
 Evergreen content refers to the content on your website that is always relevant.
 It never becomes outdated and for the average contractor business this is the content that delivers the most value for your users and gets the most visibility.
 I’m talking about things like your about page, contact page, service pages, and faq pages etc..
 Sure they might get updated over time but your core business probably doesn’t change all that much.
 If you can’t effectively tell potential customers who you are, what you do, and why they should bother to do business with you then you have a problem that no blog article or social media post is going to fix.

 You will be rewarded if you can build content that anticipates what people are looking for and then deliver on it.
 For example, do you have pages on your website that clearly explain your services, in detail?
 Do they answer common questions that people have about those services?
 Do they have testimonials from previous clients you’ve delivered those services too?
 Do you have photos or videos of your work?
 Do they tell the visitor how much your services cost or how to contact you?
 I think you get the point.
 If you have content that leaves your visitors in the dark it could very well be costing you money.
 One page to overview all of your services isn’t enough, you need a page for every individual service to adequately cover all that information.